Gorgon project

 Challenges

-• EPCM, as part of Kellogg Joint Venture Gorgon, for all downstream facilities on the Gorgon Project – one of the world's largest natural gas developments on Barrow Island, 60 km off the coast of Western Australia, which includes three 5.2 million tonnes per annum (Mtpa) LNG trains, a domestic gas plant, and product storage and offloading facilities.
+- Chevron Australia needed an EPCM partner for all downstream facilities on the Gorgon Project—one of the world's largest natural gas developments on Barrow Island, 60 km off the coast of Western Australia, which includes three 5.2 million tonnes per annum (Mtpa) LNG trains, a domestic gas plant, and product storage and offloading facilities.

-• Barrow Island is not only a remote location, but also a Class A Nature Reserve.
-Chevron Australia, operator of the Project, implemented a comprehensive quarantine management system to protect the island’s ecology, which Hatch adhered to.
+- Barrow Island is not only a remote location, but also a Class A Nature Reserve.
+As operator of the project, Chevron Australia implemented a comprehensive quarantine management system to protect the island’s ecology, which Hatch adhered to.

-• Project’s downstream scope focused on three 5.2 Mtpa LNG processing trains, the LNG storage facility, jetty, a domestic gas plant, utilities and materials offloading facility.
+- The project's downstream scope focused on three 5.2 Mtpa LNG processing trains, the LNG storage facility, jetty, a domestic gas plant, and a utilities and materials offloading facility.

 Solutions

-• Hatch, in joint venture, completed the front-end engineering and design phase through to fabrication, construction and execution of the project’s downstream facilities.
+- Worked as part of the Kellogg Joint Venture Gorgon to complete the front-end engineering and design phase through to fabrication, construction, and execution of the project’s downstream facilities.

-• We delivered the design, documentation, award and construction management of the major early work contracts and equipment packages.
+- Delivered the design, documentation, award, and construction management of the major early work contracts and equipment packages.

 Highlights

-• More than 800 Hatch engineering, technical, and support personnel at the peak working from 8 countries in 15 locations.
+- More than 800 Hatch engineering, technical, and support personnel at the peak working from eight countries in 15 locations.

 Project numbers